-Founded in 2012 and using technology developed at Portland State University, Portland’s Hawthorne Material Corp. develops bismuth-based x-ray contrast agents that image better and brighter than other agents currently used in the medical field.
+Founded in 2012 and using technology developed at Portland State University, Portland’s Hawthorne Materials Corp. develops bismuth-based X-ray contrast agents that image better and brighter than other agents currently used in the medical field.

 The surgical sponge is healthcare’s most widely used tool.
-However, every year these seeming harmless little squares cost hospitals millions and force patients back into the operating room.
-According to Russell Watt, co-founder of Hawthorne Material, every year sponges account for fully two-thirds of all objects retained after surgery.
-In order to prevent this many surgical sponges come “tagged” with radiopaque materials the contrast agents used to date, however, produce dull images that can be difficult to detect on an x-ray.
+However, every year these seemingly harmless little squares cost hospitals millions and force patients back into the operating room.
+According to Russell Watt, co-founder of Hawthorne Materials, every year sponges account for fully two-thirds of all objects retained after surgery.
+In order to prevent this many surgical sponges come “tagged” with radiopaque materials.
+The contrast agents used to date, however, produce dull images that can be difficult to detect on an X-ray.

-The chemical properties of the materials Hawthorne Material uses to develop radiopaque tags create a much starker contrast than other materials, making it much more visible on an x-ray.
-If the tags developed by Hawthorne Material were incorporated into surgical sponges, the visibility, if one were lost during surgery, of the sponge would be greater, increasing the chance of a healthcare professional locating it.
+The chemical properties of the materials Hawthorne Materials uses to develop radiopaque tags create a much starker contrast than other materials, making it much more visible on an X-ray.
+If the tags developed by Hawthorne Materials were incorporated into surgical sponges, the visibility of the sponge, if one were lost during surgery, would be greater, increasing the chance of a healthcare professional locating it.
 Such a sponge could help improve the quality and decrease the cost of healthcare over time.

 “Working with technology developed at Portland State University,” Watt said, “has been a really positive and encouraging experience.
 It has helped us open doors and expand our network.”

 Keep an eye open for Hawthorne Materials Corp. as they continue to make strides towards a cost-effective solution to an on going problem.
 The technology they are developing has the potential to not only make a significant difference in people’s lives, but to save them as well.